schependom/DTU_operating-systems/README.md

 # DTU 02159 - Operating Systems

+This repository contains my notes and code examples for the course *"02159 - Operating Systems"* at DTU.
+It includes my own introduction to C programming, as well as various other topics related to operating systems and C.

+## Author
+Vincent Van Schependom
+- s251739@student.dtu.dk
+- vincent.vanschependom@student.kuleuven.be

 ## Introduction to C-programming

 I wrote out this little guide with things I learned while getting to know C programming.
 Hope it helps you too! -Vincent